 The HRA is subject to general ERISA requirements, including the need to provide a legal plan document in writing.
 A Summary of Benefits is not considered an HRA Plan Document or HRA Summary Plan Description (SPD).
 If an HRA exists without a written HRA Plan Document—it is out of compliance.

-What are my HRA plan document requirements?
+What are the HRA plan document requirements?

 HRA plan documents should contain each of the following: